add

 |---|---|

 --base <branch|commit|tag> | Specify a base branch, commit, or tag to branch from when creating a new branch.
-By default, new branches are created from the current branch you have checked out. |
+Overrides base_branch config.
+Defaults to base_branch from config, then the currently checked out branch. |

 --pr <number> | Checkout a GitHub pull request by its number into a new worktree.
 Requires the gh command-line tool to be installed and authenticated.
 The local branch name defaults to the PR's head branch name, but can be overridden (e.g., workmux add custom-name --pr 123). |